How to get A Business Manager Visa In Japan? (2026 Edition)

 How long does the Business Manager Visa process take?

-Do I need a lawyer or immigration specialist?
+Do I need a lawyer or an immigration specialist?

 Final Thoughts